DenkiYagi/haxe-react/doc/compilation-flags.md

 This is not a custom compilation flag, but it enables/disables some features in haxe-react.
-Basically, you'll want to compile with it when using dev version of react, and remove it when using prog version.
+Basically, you'll want to compile with it when using dev version of react, and remove it when using prod version.

 ### Disabled features